 Docebo is a software-as-a-service (SaaS) company offering businesses cloud-based educational and training resources.
 Its software includes the Learn learning management system.
 This solution allows businesses to train their workers and educate customers.

 The company is rapidly expanding its customer count and contract value, with its average contract increasing fourfold since 2016.
-That's helping drive rapid revenue growth -- Docebo's revenue surged 25% in the second quarter of 2023.
-The company is adding new customers to its platform, which should continue powering robust revenue growth.
+That's helping drive rapid revenue growth -- Docebo's revenue surged 27% in its 2023 fiscal year.
+The company is also adding new customers to its platform, which should continue powering robust revenue growth.

 Stocks 5 - 8